radx64/cpu/README.md

-# Small and simple, pure virtual CPU.
+# Small and simple, pure Virtual Machine.

 ## Rationale
 The purpose of this project is to implement simple virtual machine, which is capable to run